QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 The general shape, for a streaming brokerage with a bulk endpoint.
 The root `Brokerage` class owns the
 wiring: one protected create call builds the service, forwards its events onto the brokerage events, stores it in the protected `OrderPollingService` property and hands it to `Dispose`.
-The read callback's signature picks the mode — a bulk read can only build an `AllOrdersPollingService`:
+The read callback's signature picks the mode — a bulk read can only build an `BulkOrdersPollingService`:

 ```csharp
 // bulk broker: one request per sweep reads the whole account.
 The service wires itself onto the